This Blog consists of the following concepts:

 Keras vs Tensorflow – Which one should you learn?

 I hope this blog on TensorFlow vs Keras has helped you with useful information on Keras and TensorFlow.
 We need to understand that instead of comparing Keras and TensorFlow, we have to learn how to leverage both as each framework has its own positives and negatives.
 Choosing between Keras or TensorFlow depends on their unique features and the various tasks in which these frameworks are used.
 Developers or researchers have to choose their frameworks according to the requirements of their tasks.

-If you are an enthusiast of TensorFlow in AI, Intellipaat offers you Artificial Intelligence with TensorFlow Certification Training!
+If you are an enthusiast of TensorFlow in AI, Intellipaat offers you an Artificial Intelligence course!